mwvgroup/STEPUP_image_analysis/README.md

 # STEPUP New Code:

 # main.py
-Determines which computer code is being ran from and imports functions from corresponding repositories.
+Determines which computer code is being ran from and imports functions from corresponding directories.
 Then calls main.

 #      main
 Determines whether the user would like to run the whole image analysis routine or a specific function.
 If the user would like to run the whole routine, then ISR, perform_astrometry, and perform_photometry are subsequentially called.
 If the user would like to perform a specific function, which_analysis is called.